PaulaArdelean/SOAShelter/README.md

 The frontend applications also contain dockerfile configurations to be ran in a container, but running them on my system was not possible due to the large size of the applications.
 ## Structure
-Because Github does not render mermaid diagrams, I have added images for easier reading without the need to clone.
+Because Github does not render mermaid diagrams, I have added images for easier reading without the need to clone in the readmeimages folder.

 ### System Context Diagram
 ```mermaid